IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

-### Observe the data flowing through the application in real time
+### Observe the data flowing through the job in real time

 You can look at the data on a given Stream to observe the data that is being processed or produced by an operator.
 For example, the **Quotes** operator produces a stream of stock quotes.
 Let's take a look at the data.